Building an Arduino Home Energy Monitoring System (SDG 7: Affordable and Clean Energy)

 Supporting SDG 7: Affordable and Clean Energy

 Sustainable energy systems depend on both generation and efficiency.
-While renewable energy technologies receive significant attention, improving how energy is used is equally important.
+Renewable energy technologies receive significant attention, but improving how energy is used is equally important.
+A clean energy system still wastes resources if loads are poorly designed, inefficient, oversized, or left running unnecessarily.

 Monitoring technologies help engineers identify inefficiencies and optimize system performance.
-When energy consumption becomes visible, it becomes easier to reduce waste and design more efficient systems.
+When energy consumption becomes visible, it becomes easier to reduce waste, compare design alternatives, estimate battery runtime, and build more efficient systems.

 Reproducibility